-In February 2016, the FASB issued an accounting pronouncement, Leases, which requires lessees to recognize a right-of-use asset and lease liability on the balance sheet for all leases with a term longer than 12 months.
-Under this new pronouncement, a modified retrospective transition approach may be used, and the new standard is applied to all leases existing at the date of initial application.
-An entity may choose to use either (1) its effective date or (2) the beginning of the earliest comparative period presented in the financial statements as its date of initial application.
-The standard is effective for annual reporting periods beginning after December 15, 2021.
-Earlier adoption is permitted subject to certain limitations.
-The Organization is currently evaluating the effect the provisions of this pronouncement will have on the financial statements.
+The Financial Accounting Standards Board (FASB) issued an accounting pronouncement, Leases, which requires lessees to recognize a right-of-use asset and lease liability on the balance sheet for all leases with a term longer than 12 months.
+Under this new pronouncement, a modified retrospective transition approach or a cumulative-effect adjustment transition approach may be used, and the new standard is applied to all leases existing at the date of initial application.
+An entity may choose to use either (1) its effective date, or (2) the beginning of the earliest comparative period presented in the financial statements as its date of initial application.
+The standard is effective for annual periods beginning after December 15, 2021.
+The Organization is currently evaluating the effect the new standard will have on the financial statements.